Capital allocation priorities

 Tyson Foods’ (TSN) capital allocation priorities focus on increasing long-term shareholder value.
 The company’s plans include deploying operating cash flow to invest in its consumer-preferred portfolio.
 Tyson Foods aims for organic growth through capital expansion projects and operational efficiency.
 It also plans to acquire businesses that support strategic objectives and return cash to shareholders through dividends and share repurchases.

 Recent dividends declared

-On the day of the 3Q16 earnings release, Tyson Foods announced quarterly dividends of $0.15 per share on its Class A common stock and $0.14 per share on its Class B common stock.
-These dividends will be paid on December 15, 2016, to shareholders of record at the close of business on December 1, 2016.
-Currently, the company has a dividend yield of 0.81%.
-The company’s management has been raising the dividend on a consistent basis for the last five years.
-The company’s dividend has increased by an average annual rate of 20% during this period.
+On May 5, Tyson Foods announced quarterly dividends of $0.15 per share on its Class A common stock and $0.14 per share on its Class B common stock.
+These dividends will be paid on September 15, 2016, to shareholders of record at the close of business on September 1.

-In the next article in this series, we’ll look at Tyson Foods’ target price and recommendations.
+In the next article in this series, we’ll look at Tyson Foods’ stock reaction to fiscal 2Q16 earnings.